Join Here | Log In

 #4 Omega 6: Omega 3 ratio:

-Recently, scientists have discovered that the resolution of inflammation is an active process that involves specific lipid mediators.
+Why would DHA and EPA help?
+The resolution of inflammation is an active process that involves specific lipid mediators.
 The omega-3 fatty acids DHA and EPA are the biological starting points for the cells to create lipid mediators that resolve inflammation.[ref]

 Related article: Resolution of inflammation and specialized pro-resolving mediators